-PacketExpert™ supports Command line Interface (CLI) to access all the functionalities remotely such as Bert, Loopback, RFC 2544, Record Playback, IPLinkSim™, ExpertSAM™, PacketBroker, and Multi Stream Traffic Generator and Analyzer TCL (Tool Command Language) and MAPS™ CLI Client/Server architecture.
+With additional licensing, PacketExpert™ supports Command line Interface (CLI) to access all the functionalities remotely such as Bert, Loopback, RFC 2544, Record Playback, IPNetSim™, ExpertSAM™, PacketBroker, and Multi Stream Traffic Generator and Analyzer using Python, C# client APIs and MAPS™ CLI Client/Server architecture.

-PacketExpert™ can be configured as server-side application using the GL’s MAPS™ Client-Server architecture, to provide the capability of remote operation, automation, and multi-site connectivity, using any client-side scripting tools such as the Python, and TCL (Tool Command Language).
-On the client side, a TCL extension dll is provided.
-This dll enhances the standard TCL shell (tclsh85.exe) with PacketExpert™ specific functionalities that can be used to communicate with the MAPS™ CLI Server, execute scripts, read back responses etc.
+PacketExpert™ can be configured as server-side application using the GL’s MAPS™ Client-Server architecture, to provide the capability of remote operation, automation, and multi-site connectivity, using any client-side scripting tools such as the Python and C#.
+On the client side, the packaged library file is provided which allows the client interface to communicate with the MAPS™ CLI Server to perform PacketExpert™ specific functionalities.

-TCL Scripting library enables communication with the MAPS™ CLI Server using TCP/IP socket from a TCL environment.
+The client scripting library enables communication with the MAPS™ CLI Server using TCP/IP socket from a client environment.
 The MAPS™ CLI server interfaces with the PacketExpert™ hardware through the USB.
-The MAPS™ CLI Server developed specifically for PacketExpert™ runs (*.gls) scripts that can talk to PacketExpert™ hardware.
-The advantage of such communication enables user to control PacketExpert™ by sending commands and receiving responses in a scripting language such as TCL that is already familiar with many users.
+The MAPS™ CLI Server developed specifically for PacketExpert™ runs (*.gls) scripts that can control the PacketExpert™ hardware.
+The advantage of such communication enables user to control PacketExpert™ by sending commands and receiving responses in a scripting language such as Python, C# that is already familiar with many users.

-- Capability of remote operation, automation and multi-site connectivity using TCL client and MAPS™ CLI server.
+- Capability of remote operation, automation and multi-site connectivity using Python/C# client and MAPS™ CLI server.

 - Scripts for MAC, VLAN, MPLS, IP and UDP layers testing